-Initiative: Transfer or Lease of City Property to Private and Non-profit Entities Was this non-tax initiative a part of your original plan application \mathbf{X} or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted? \mathbf{X} Yes \square No If yes, when was the ordinance enacted?
+Initiative: Transfer or Lease of City Property to Private and Non-profit Entities Was this non-tax initiative a part of your original plan application X or a plan amendment \Box ?
+Has the ordinance(s) needed to implement this initiative been enacted?
+X Yes \Box No If yes, when was the ordinance enacted?
 March 2, 2017 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 In 2019 the city entered into a Memorandum of Understanding with a local non-profit development group for the purpose of addressing vacant and dilapidated housing and improving blighted neighborhoods.
 The City has since transferred two pieces of property to the group and is anticipating the construction of one single family home and one duplex on these sites in early 2023.
+In addition, the city transferred a piece of property located in a highly visible commercial zone to the

 In addition, the city transferred a piece of property located in a highly visible commercial zone to the Randolph County Development Authority in August 2020.
 The RCDA has the expertise and resources to effectively advertise and attract business to this location for development.
 Once a purchase is secured, the RCDA will reimburse the city the appraised value.

 In November of 2023, council authorized the transfer of a city-owned historic property, the Darden House, to a nonprofit organization.
 The building is currently used as meeting and low-cost office space for community organizations, but the city struggled to find funds for maintaining and improving the property.
 The nonprofit organization plans to continue this use but will also be in a better position than the city government to renovate and maintain the structure.
 The organization will also use the property for an entrepreneurship center.

 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-We suffered no negative effects from the adoption of this initiative and as stated above nor from the successful transfer earlier this year.